 P&B Capital Group encourages dissatisfied consumers to submit complaints using their online Dispute Resolution Center.
 Their Information Center warns site visitors to be careful of information on the internet, which is notoriously unreliable.
 However, there are no links or references to official consumer protection resources, laws, or enforcement agencies.

-As of November 2017, the BBB has given P&B Capital Group a rating of NR (No Rating).
-Currently, they are not providing any information about consumer complaints.
-Since April 2015, the Consumer Financial Protection Bureau (CFPB) has received 21 complaints about P&B, and Justia lists at least 4 cases of civil litigation involving P&B Capital Group.
+The BBB has closed 29 complaints against P&B Capital Group in the preceding 3 years, with 14 complaints closed in the past 12 months Since April 2015, the Consumer Financial Protection Bureau (CFPB) has received 21 complaints about P&B, and Justia lists at least 4 cases of civil litigation involving P&B Capital Group.

 Complaints against P&B Capital Group commonly cite fairly serious violations of the FDCPA.
 In January 2017, a complainant indicated that P&B representatives had contacted him regarding an unsecured credit card debt.
 When he expressed an inability to agree to repayment terms, P&B allegedly threatened to take his “property including homes and…pension and savings plans.”